Tkvarcheli: Demography

 The town's population was 21,744 in 1989.
 The three main ethnic groups were Abkhaz (42.3%), Russians (24.5%) and Georgians (23.4%).
 As a result of the War in Abkhazia the town's industries all but stopped and its population decreased greatly and was between 7,000 and 8,000 in 2004 according to some sources and only 4,800 according to others.
 At the time of the 2003 census, its population was 4,786.
 By the time of the 2011 census, it had increased to 5,013.
 Of these, 66.5% were Abkhaz, 17.4% Georgian, 9.7% Russian, 1.3% Ukrainian, 1.1% Armenian and 0.4% Greek.

+Economy

+Tkvarcheli's economy has historically been centered around coal mining.
+However, the town has faced economic decline since the dissolution of the Soviet Union.
+While coal mining continues to some extent, the industry is no longer as robust, and the local economy has struggled with high unemployment and limited infrastructure development.

+Efforts have been made to revive the local economy through investments in small-scale industries and tourism.
+The town's natural beauty and historical significance have attracted some interest from visitors, though political instability in the region remains a challenge for sustained development.